molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified:</span> Do you never update your shit?

-<span class="transcript-speaker">L?:</span> I have a degree in computer science.
+<span class="transcript-speaker">Unidentified:</span> I have a degree in computer science.

 <span class="transcript-note">[crosstalk]</span>

-<span class="transcript-speaker">Rauhauser:</span> The real issue was not the technical <span class="transcript-note">[unintelligible]</span>.
-It was some of the people who were using Epik that led to the problem.
+<span class="transcript-speaker">Rauhauser, 3:04:12:</span> The real issue was not the technical vulnerability of the system so much as it was some of the people who were using Epik that led to the problem.
 I mean, we've seen JoJo in here tonight finally getting ejected from this particular corner of the Internet.
 And the idea that there's an improved abuse service is interesting to me, but I suspect that as time goes on and people start looking through these domains that have been registered... you know, I saw something go by on Twitter, that someone's starting to explore who some of the registrants are.
 And there's literally a cluster of bad actors, of individuals who, it's not a matter of the natural right of free speech, it's...

-<span class="transcript-speaker">Unidentified:</span> Wring your hands more, you fucking limp-wristed f*****. <span class="transcript-note">[crosstalk]</span> You don't even own anything, shut the fuck up.
+<span class="transcript-speaker">Unidentified, 3:04:58:</span> Wring your hands more, you fucking limp-wristed f*****.
+You going to start curating who can and can't use this fucking service?
+You don't even own it, this other fucking idiot does, why don't you shut the fuck up.

-<span class="transcript-speaker">L?:</span> The worst thing is that even if you code something perfectly, there's an environmental risk to <span class="transcript-note">[unintelligible]</span>.
+<span class="transcript-speaker">L:</span> The worst thing is that even if you code something perfectly, there's an environmental risk to <span class="transcript-note">[unintelligible]</span>.
 The environmental risk is radioactivity.
 [A single particle from radiation from the outer space can flip a 0 to a 1](https://en.wikipedia.org/wiki/Soft_error).
 It's happened...

+<span class="transcript-note">[Jitsi drops]</span>

+<span class="transcript-speaker">Monster, SC3:06:14:</span> Yeah.
+Yeah.

+<span class="transcript-note">[crosstalk]</span>

+<span class="transcript-speaker">L:</span> You probably just need to put more RAM on whatever server it's on.

+<span class="transcript-speaker">Unidentified:</span> That's one of the best traits I know about Kirt is whenever something remotely intense happens, this man bursts open like a bomb.

+<span class="transcript-speaker">Kirtaner:</span> Goddamn!

+<span class="transcript-speaker">Monster, SC3:06:51:</span> Well guys, been fun visiting.
+We'll have to do this more often.
+And I'll happily do another one of these if anybody wants to.
+But mostly, you gotta bring Chad, because he said...

+<span class="transcript-speaker">LH:</span> I thought you said you were going all night.
+You said you were going to go all night.

+<span class="transcript-speaker">Monster:</span> You want me to keep going?
+What else you got?

+<span class="transcript-note">[crosstalk]</span>

+<span class="transcript-speaker">Unidentified:</span> You brought a bunch of people together.

+<span class="transcript-speaker">LH:</span> Say a prayer.

+<span class="transcript-speaker">Jackson:</span> Let us pray.

+<span class="transcript-speaker">Monster, SC3:07:28:</span> Heavenly Father, Abba Father, we are just so thankful for this time of fellowship.
+We know, Lord, that You are sovereign over all good and evil.
+We have an opportunity to come together as a community all around the world, Lord.
+People who are in various points of their walk of life...

+<span class="transcript-speaker">Unidentified:</span> I like how as he is reading this there is that fucking crazy Simpsons 3D animation playing right below him on my screen. <span class="transcript-note">[laughing]</span>

+<span class="transcript-speaker">Monster:</span> ... we know that ultimately, Lord, You are directing their steps, and we just thank You, Lord, that You minister to them through Your Holy Spirit, that their trespasses and sins are forgiven, all curses are broken...

+<span class="transcript-speaker">Unidentified:</span> I don't give a fuck. <span class="transcript-note">[laughing]</span>

+<span class="transcript-speaker">Monster:</span> ...and that they will glorify Your name through whatever path You direct them on next.
+And give you all the glory of Jesus' name.
+Amen.

+<span class="transcript-note">[Various]</span>: Amen.

+<span class="transcript-speaker">Catgod:</span> And also bless your cats.
+Amen.

+<span class="transcript-speaker">Monster, SC3:08:16:</span> I don't have any cats.
+I have a dog, though.
+That's funny.

+<span class="transcript-note">[crosstalk]</span>

+<span class="transcript-speaker">Rauhauser:</span> Kitty's asleep on the bed behind me, I was just checking on her.

+<span class="transcript-speaker">Unidentified:</span> I see like three Neils!

+<span class="transcript-speaker">Unidentified:</span> Yeah, that's something you just get used to.
+There's a lot of Neils on the scene, there's a lot of Johns in the scene, too.

+<span class="transcript-speaker">LH:</span> There a David Johnson, too.

+<span class="transcript-speaker">Rauhauser:</span> Davids.
+There's Davids too.

+<span class="transcript-speaker">LH:</span> David Johnson.

+<span class="transcript-speaker">Kirtaner:</span> They're all David!

+<span class="transcript-speaker">Unidentified:</span> Kirt is low-key one of the few unique-named people here.
+Aubrey is a quirky name, that's not a very common one.
+That's a good one.

+<span class="transcript-speaker">Kirtaner:</span> The only other famous Aubrey I know of is the rapper Drake.
+And a bit of trivia, I went to grade school with him.

+<span class="transcript-speaker">Unidentified:</span> Oh yeah, you said that in [your Reddit AMA](https://www.reddit.com/r/IAmA/comments/jmafy5/i_am_aubrey_cottle_aka_kirtaner_i_am_the_founder) like fucking forever ago I think.
+Yeah he had said that before somewhere, I forget where.

+<span class="transcript-speaker">Jackson:</span> Oh, yeah, Drake.

+<span class="transcript-speaker">Unidentified:</span> He went to like, elementary school with him or something.
+Is Drake Canadian?

+<span class="transcript-speaker">Kirtaner:</span> Yeah, Drake is Canadian, he lived in my neighborhood.

+<span class="transcript-speaker">Unidentified:</span> Oh, okay, yeah.
+I didn't know that, actually.
+Pretty interesting.

+<span class="transcript-speaker">Kirtaner:</span> What?
+His whole thing is he's the favorite son of the 6, as in the 416, Toronto's area code.
+Don't you know shit?

+<span class="transcript-speaker">Unidentified:</span> I'm from BC, we're uncultured.

+<span class="transcript-speaker">Unidentified:</span> Raptors, yo.

+<span class="transcript-speaker">Jackson:</span> Drake ate my ass in a parking lot once.

+<span class="transcript-speaker">Unidentified:</span> Fucking Canadians.

+<span class="transcript-speaker">High Fidelity, SC3:10:02:</span> Tell me more about this maple syrup whiskey.
+I need this in my life.

+<span class="transcript-speaker">Kirtaner:</span> Oh dude!
+Maple Crown Royal is fucking bomb.

+<span class="transcript-speaker">Unidentified:</span> I like the apple Crown Royal, that shit's good as fuck.

+<span class="transcript-speaker">Unidentified:</span> I think the funniest thing is that...

+<span class="transcript-note">[crosstalk]</span>

+<span class="transcript-speaker">Unidentified:</span> I think the funny thing is that there's the running stereotype that Canadian people are supposed to be nice.
+And then you encounter Kirt, and you're like, that stereotype's out the window real fucking fast.

+<span class="transcript-speaker">Kirtaner:</span> Oh, well I am actually very nice.
+It's my passive aggressiveness that will kill you.

+<span class="transcript-note">[Various]</span>: <span class="transcript-note">[laughing]</span>

+<span class="transcript-speaker">High Fidelity, SC3:10:55:</span> Rob, you've gone quiet, what's on your mind, bro?

+<span class="transcript-speaker">Monster:</span> Oh, gosh, you know.
+It's been a crazy week, you know?
+I told some folks here at the beginning of the call that yesterday was the hardest day that I can remember.
+You know?
+And it's just not everyday that you get that much international attention.

+<span class="transcript-speaker">Kirtaner, SC3:11:18:</span> That you get blown out that badly, yeah.
+It's kind of historic.

+<span class="transcript-note">[Various]</span>: <span class="transcript-note">[laughing]</span>

+<span class="transcript-speaker">Monster:</span> Yeah, it's like on another level.
+And I kind of acknowledge that as a guy who's endured some stuff over the last few years, I certainly have an appreciation for the ability to confront adversity and to plow through it.
+Keep chipping away, as I often say.

+<span class="transcript-speaker">Jackson:</span> I plow through it all the time, that's the way to go, my man.
+Just fucking plow it.
+Just fucking plow it, all day.
+All day.

+<span class="transcript-speaker">Unidentified:</span> _You_ gotta fucking plow through, buddy.

+<span class="transcript-speaker">Unidentified:</span> Just let it ride.

+<span class="transcript-speaker">Monster:</span> Well, God doesn't give you more than you can handle.

+<span class="transcript-speaker">Jackson:</span> Just like, full farmer, you know?
+Just pull out your plow and just plow the hoes.
+Just plow em.

+<span class="transcript-speaker">High Fidelity, SC3:12:01:</span> Hey, hey who was talking about [Sedo](https://en.wikipedia.org/wiki/Sedo) as the registrar?
+S-e-d-o?
+As the registrar of <span class="transcript-note">[unintelligible]</span>

-<span class="transcript-note">[Jitsi drops.
-There is a very long period before audio resumes]</span>
+<span class="transcript-speaker">Monster:</span> They're not.
+Sedo is a marketplace.

+<span class="transcript-speaker">Jackson:</span> Plow.
+I can't stop saying plow.

+<span class="transcript-speaker">Unidentified:</span> <span class="transcript-note">[laughing]</span>

+<span class="transcript-speaker">Unidentified:</span> I mean, aren't you the one currently working on the Anal Phisher?
+Didn't Kirt give you that line of work?

+<span class="transcript-speaker">Jackson:</span> No, that's not me.

+<span class="transcript-speaker">Unidentified:</span> I thought he gave you it.

+<span class="transcript-speaker">Jackson:</span> Yeah, but I lost it up my ass.
+I'm sorry, ok?
+I lost it up my ass.

+<span class="transcript-speaker">Unidentified:</span> I forget who he gave it to.
+Ehh, what can I say.
+Shit happens.

+<span class="transcript-speaker">Kirtaner:</span> It looks like you need some better buttsec my friend.

+<span class="transcript-speaker">High Fidelity:</span> Yeah, that's bad buttsec.

+<span class="transcript-speaker">Jackson, SC3:12:32:</span> Nah, I told him, "I'll test it".
+Like, I'll fucking... connect to the bluetooth thing, stick it up someone's bootyhole, and fucking see if I can get some wifi hashes.

+<span class="transcript-speaker">Unidentified:</span> No lube.
+No lube, John, no lube.

+<span class="transcript-speaker">Unidentified:</span> It just hit me as to the chaos of this chat right now.

+<span class="transcript-speaker">Jackson:</span> Lube?
+Who uses...
+Man, I was in the Marine Corps, they didn't use fucking lube, they just assfucked you, okay?
+I don't know what to tell you.

+<span class="transcript-note">[crosstalk]</span>

+<span class="transcript-speaker">Unidentified, SC3:12:55:</span> It just hit me, the chaos of this chat... we go from Rob giving lovely little fucking religious prayers and just teaching everybody shit, to straight, oh, we're shoving shit up our buttholes.

+<span class="transcript-speaker">Monster:</span> You know...

+<span class="transcript-speaker">Kirtaner, SC3:13:10:</span> You know, I'm actually making, unironically making a hacking tool.
+A penetration-testing, wifi-cracking buttplug.

+<span class="transcript-speaker">Jackson:</span> Yeah, it's not a joke, he really is.

+<span class="transcript-speaker">Kirtaner:</span> It vibrates when you catch some wifi <span class="transcript-note">[unintelligible]</span>.
+For the most intimate physical engagements.

+<span class="transcript-speaker">Unidentified:</span> What language you writing it in?

+<span class="transcript-speaker">High Fidelity:</span> What's it called?

+<span class="transcript-speaker">Kirtaner:</span> It's called the Anal Phisher.

+<span class="transcript-speaker">Jackson:</span> He's writing it in [assembly](https://en.wikipedia.org/wiki/Assembly_language).

+<span class="transcript-speaker">Unidentified:</span> Well he clearly has to write it in [Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)).

+<span class="transcript-speaker">Jackson:</span> He's writing it in [COBOL](https://en.wikipedia.org/wiki/COBOL).

+<span class="transcript-speaker">Unidentified:</span> Writing it in [brainfuck](https://en.wikipedia.org/wiki/Brainfuck).

+<span class="transcript-speaker">Unidentified:</span> Whew, that's a challenge and a half.
+If you could actually write that shit in brainfuck you have <span class="transcript-note">[unintelligible]</span>.

+<span class="transcript-speaker">Monster:</span> Yeah.

+<span class="transcript-note">[Jitsi drops]</span>

 <span class="transcript-speaker">Monster:</span> ...really, really, really needed to be able to get ahold of you, they would be able to send you a message.
 And that means the end of spam.
 So, we'll see.
 But, that's one of our high-priority projects and I'm excited to see it come together.
 I think what it does is it opens up the possibility of creating a level playing field, where you don't have to be a huge company to be able to get people to sign up for your little website.
 Because one of the big challenges for independent publishers is how do you give them a way to be able to get audience when most people don't want to sign up and save [PII](https://en.wikipedia.org/wiki/Personal_data) with a small website that they may use once and not again.
 So the framework for portable, [self-sovereign identity](https://en.wikipedia.org/wiki/Self-sovereign_identity) with [single sign-on](https://en.wikipedia.org/wiki/Single_sign-on) and portable reputation, where you have the ability to basically... it pays to be you and it pays to be good...
 I think it's an idea that's time has come, and so yeah... <span class="transcript-note">[reading the chat, not visible]</span> Yeah, there's mature tech but it hasn't been implemented from a consumer-centric perspective, so we'll see.